BMsemi/Neuromorphic_X1_32x32/hdl/beh_model/README.md

 ---------------------------------------------------------------------
 1) What this is
 ---------------------------------------------------------------------
-This is a simple, non-synthesizable behavioral model of a 32×32 1‑bit array with a Wishbone shim in front.
+This is a non-synthesizable behavioral model of a 32×32 1‑bit array with a Wishbone shim in front.
 It is meant for simulation.
 It shows how software can send “commands” over Wishbone to program a cell or request a read, and how read data is returned later.